 3. Pros and Cons of Additive Manufacturing Using Laser Welding

 The advantages of using laser welding equipment for additive manufacturing are that the demand for customized components is reduced and the system is also flexible and modularity in design.
 However, major issues that come with it are system control and automation work.

-Till now, trying to deposit wire in a layer-upon-layer structure still pose as an unstable and difficult-to-handle procedure.
+Till now, trying to deposit wire in a layer-upon-layer structure still poses an unstable and difficult-to-handle procedure.
 This calls for the control system to be more stable in maintaining the proper wire feed rate, proper laser intensity, and proper positioning of the head to the surface.